KhelemeliaOleksii/masterclass-create-element/README.md

    - Add any custom property or events to it
    - Add child nodes to this element

+# How to use it:

+    First of all, this function takes an object that must have a property named Tag, to specify the element Tag name:

+    let myElement = CreateElement({Tag:'div'});

 # What I do

 Create custom function createElement